parse-community/Parse-SDK-JS/README.md

 $ npm install @types/parse
 ```

 Types are updated manually after every release.
-If no definition exists, please submit pull request to [@types/parse][types-parse]
+If a definition doesn't exist, please submit a pull request to [@types/parse][types-parse]

 ## Upgrading to Parse SDK 2.0.0